codingwithmagga/my_learnings/cpp/modern_cpp/course_learn_multithreading_with_modern_cpp/Readme.md

-# Udemy Course - Fundamentals of Operating System by Hussein Nasser
+# Udemy Course - Learn Multithreading with Modern C++

 In this folder you can find my notes and code from the Udemy course [Learn Multithreading with Modern C++](https://www.udemy.com/course/learn-modern-cplusplus-concurrency/).